 Brown is caused by a loss-of-function mutation in the TYRP1 gene (Tyrosinase Related Protein 1) on dog chromosome 11.
 This mutation interferes with normal eumelanin production.

-Without TYRP1 a dog can’t produce black eumelanin pigment molecules.
-When regular eumelanin production is disrupted the next best pigment a dog’s cells can produce without TYRP1 is brown.
+When regular eumelanin production is disrupted, the next best pigment color a dog can produce is brown.
 This alternative pigment structure reflects light in a different way and looks brown to our eyes.
 So technically, liver is not a dilution but a modification of eumelanin.

 The wild type B allele is dominant over any recessive b allele:

-All of the b variants will produce a brown-pigmented phenotype when a dog s homozygous recessive, eg. ba/bc or bd/bs or bd/bd.
+From a functional standpoint, every b allele is recessive to the wild-type B allele.
+All of the b variants will produce a brown-pigmented phenotype in any combination, e.g. ba/bc or bd/bs or bd/bd.

 B Locus Calculator